Growli

 Solanum lycopersicum

 Tomato is a warm-season fruiting crop from the Andes, the cornerstone of the home vegetable garden.
 It needs 6-8 hours of direct sun, consistent water, and steady feeding to set heavy fruit.
-Foliage and stems are mildly toxic to pets if eaten in quantity.
+Foliage and stems are toxic to pets if eaten in quantity.

 Pepper